Find Affordable College Courses

 $37,650 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Wentworth Institute of Technology.
-The school came in at #2 on this year’s Best Value Engineering-Related Technologies Schools in the New England Region list.
-Located in the city of Boston, WIT is a private not-for-profit college with a small student population.
+You’ll be in good company if you decide to attend Wentworth Institute of Technology.
+It ranked #2 on our 2023 Best Value Engineering-Related Technologies Schools in the New England Region list.
+Located in the large city of Boston, WIT is a private not-for-profit school with a small student population.

 #3